simpleledger/slpjs/README.md

 # Change Log

+### 0.27.6
+- Update BchdNetwork to use an interface for gRPC client
+- Note: 0.27.5 was skipped due to an error during publishing

 ### 0.27.4
 - Fixed false positive edge case for NFT child GENESIS validation using new SLP unit test vectors